cocoreat/cocoreat.github.io/_posts/2022-04-01-Use-SSH-Agent-in-WSL2-with-Git.md

 tags: [linux, wsl, ssh, git]
 ---

 No, this is no April Fools' Day joke.
-Instead I'll show you how to correctly set-up the SSH-agent in the Windows-Subsystem for Linux as it can be a bit tricky.
+Instead I'll show you how to correctly set-up the SSH-agent in the Windows-Subsystem for Linux (WSL).
 Like most of my posts, this is more a reminder to myself on how to do it.

 First of all, we'll need to generate a pair of SSH keys[^1].
 So we run the following command in bash to create an SSH key-pair using the Ed25519-algorithm: